IBM/FfDL/README.md

 ![ffdl-architecture](docs/images/ffdl-architecture.png)

 To know more about the architectural details, please read the [design document](design/design_docs.md).
+If you are looking for demos, slides, collaterals, blogs, webinars and other materials related to FfDL, please [find them here](demos)

 ## Prerequisites